Endadul Hoque

 Announcements

-I am currently looking for motivated graduate and undergraduate students who are interested in security of computer networks and systems, IoT security, vulnerability detection, and program analysis.
+I am currently looking for motivated graduate students for PhD positions and undergraduate students who are interested in security of computer networks and systems, IoT security, vulnerability detection, and program analysis.
 If interested, please contact me through email.

 Latest News